krother/training_and_teaching_methods/feedback/index.rst

 .. figure:: images/wall_of_silence.png
    :alt: the wall of silence

-   the wall of silence

 or worse, you **know** something is going on:

 .. figure:: images/are_you_mad_at_me.png
    :alt: teacher trying to talk to student

-   teacher trying to talk to student

 or everything is great and you would like to take a moment to **reflect** with your students:

 .. figure:: images/feedback_reflect.png
    :alt: students reflect

-   students reflect

 Normative and Formative Feedback